Associate Professor, Coordinator Mental Health Counseling Program

 New Horizons in Adult Education and Human Resource Development, 22, 2, 29-54.

-Dr. Dobmeier has prior work experience as a mental health counselor, supervisor, and administrator.
+Dr. Dobmeier has prior work experience as a mental health counselor, supervisor, and director.
 He has worked for several Office of Mental Health and Office of Alcoholism and Substance Abuse Services licensed agencies in western New York.
-Dr. Dobmeier is a Licensed Mental Health Counselor and has advocated for recognition of diagnosis in the scope of practice for mental health counselors in New York State.
-He is currently Co-President of the New York Association of Counselor Education and Supervision, Chair of the Public Policy and Legislation Committee of the Association for Adult Development and Aging, and Chair of the Western Region of ACA-NY.
-He is a member of the American Counseling Association, Association for Counselor Education and Supervision, Association for Spiritual, Ethical, and Religious Values in Counseling, and Association for Assessment in Counseling and Education.
-He is also active in the New York Mental Health Counseling Association and its Greater Rochester Chapter and the North Atlantic Regional Association for Counselor Education and Supervision.
+Dr. Dobmeier is a Licensed Mental Health Counselor and as a member of the New York Mental Health Counseling Association, and former Co-President of the New York Association of Counselor Education and Supervision, has advocated for recognition of diagnosis in the scope of practice for mental health counselors in New York State.
+As President of the Association for Adult Development and Aging, and Chair of their Public Policy and Legislation Committee, he has advocated for Medicare reimbursement for the services of professional counselors.
+He is also a member of the American Counseling Association, Association for Counselor Education and Supervision, and Association for Spiritual, Ethical, and Religious Values in Counseling.
+Dr. Dobmeier is a founding member of ACA-NY.
+He is also a member of Greater Rochester Chapter of NYMHCA and the North Atlantic Regional Association for Counselor Education and Supervision.
 Dr. Dobmeier is a member of Chi Sigma Iota and of Nu Chapter.
-In addition to his research interests in the area, he teaches a course on spirituality in counseling.
+Among the courses Dr. Dobmeier enjoys teaching are several mental health courses, most recently Leadership and Advocacy, Research and Program Evaluation, Measurement and Evaluation, and Spirituality in Counseling.